sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 cdrom
 ```

-Let us jump to the network configuration, as once again, in this example we are not using a DHCP server:
+Move to the network configuration now, because in this example you are not using a DHCP server:

 ```bash
 # Network information
 network --bootproto=static --device=ens192 --gateway=192.168.1.254 --ip=192.168.1.11 --nameserver=192.168.1.254,4.4.4.4 --netmask=255.255.255.0 --onboot=on --ipv6=auto --activate
 ```

-Remember we specified the user to connect via SSH with to Packer at the end of the installation.
+Remember you specified the user to connect with SSH to Packer at the end of the installation.
 This user and password must match:

 ```bash
 # Root password